berick/OpenSRF/README_REDIS.md

   * Messages can be popped from the request queue directy by drones instead of having them go through the listener.
 The listener would just manages child procs.
+* 'redis-cli monitor' command is very useful for debugging

 ## Limitations